We Have to Talk: A Step-By-Step Checklist for Difficult Conversations

 Step #3: Advocacy

-When you sense your opponent/partner has expressed all his energy on the topic, it’s your turn.
-What can you see from your perspective that he's missed?
-Help clarify your position without minimizing his.
+When you sense your opponent/partner has expressed all their energy on the topic, it’s your turn.
+What can you see from your perspective that they missed?
+Help clarify your position without minimizing theirs.
 For example: “From what you’ve told me, I can see how you came to the conclusion that I’m not a team player.
 And I think I am.
 When I introduce problems with a project, I’m thinking about its long-term success.
 I don’t mean to be a critic, though perhaps I sound like one.
 Maybe we can talk about how to address these issues so that my intention is clear.”

 Step #4: Problem-Solving